 Daily mountain operations:

-- We use biodiesel fuel in all of our snowcats, heavy equipment and lift apu’s, which has reduced our carbon emissions by 1472 tons over the last six years
+- We use biodiesel fuel in all of our snowcats, heavy equipment and lift apu’s, which has reduced our carbon emissions by 2033 tons over the last eight years

 Efficient snow making equipment:

-- We recently installed 67 new energy efficient snow guns, which are responsible for 30 percent of the Resort’s total snowmaking operations.
+- We have 84 new energy efficient snow guns, which are responsible for 35 percent of the Resort’s total snowmaking operations.

-- These fans allow us to make snow at slightly warmer temperatures, as well as eliminate the need to operate our air compressors to run them, therefore saving electricity.
+- Energy efficient snowmaking equipment enables us to make snow at slightly warmer temperatures, as well as reduce our compressor use, therefore saving electricity, money and reduces our carbon footprint.

-- We have replaced 47% of our snowmobile fleet with 4 stroke engines rather than 2 stroke engines to reduce air pollutants and greenhouse gases.
-This upgrade has resulted in 1000 gallons less gas used in Patrol compared to same period in one season.
+- We have replaced over 50% of our snowmobile fleet with 4 stroke engines rather than 2 stroke engines to reduce air pollutants and greenhouse gases.
+This upgrade has resulted in 1000 gallons less gas used in one of our departments compared to same period in one season.

 New PayDay lighting:

-- We have recently replaced the lighting for night skiing on PayDay.
+- We recently replaced the lighting for night skiing on PayDay.

 - We upgraded the old 1500W quartz bulbs to new 150W metal halide bulbs.